Smollett defense set to cross-examine star state witness

 Murray also said Smollett told her he had been assaulted by two men — one white and wearing a ski mask, the other he couldn’t see — as he was returning home after buying a sandwich.

-A Chicago police officer testified Tuesday that investigators tracked down the Osundairo brothers, who are Black, using surveillance video and taxi and ride-share records.
+A lead investigator in the case testified Tuesday that police tracked down the Osundairo brothers, who are Black, using surveillance video and taxi and ride-share records.
 When taken into custody, the siblings detailed for police how Smollett orchestrated the fake attack.

 A detective who interviewed Smollett after the brothers had been arrested said Smollett then started to change his story.
 Smollett told detective Robert Graves that the attacker had “pale skin,” when he previously said the attacker was white.